canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 **note:** Custom developed code must be published or shared back with existing open source software communities.
 This will make the resulting solutions available for reuse by everyone, including departments and agencies as well as Canadian businesses and citizens.

-## Approvals

-Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.
-Currently this is assumed to be the Assistant Deputy Minister (ADM), or any other person named by the ADM, (because of the assignment of rights by an open source software licence) and the Information Management Senior Official (IMSO) of departments and agencies (like open information).

 ## Release Early, Release Often, Work in the Open